Apologia: The Fullness of Christian Truth

 Jumping forward about a hundred years to A.D.
 870, the Bishop of Eichstadt in Bavaria went to restore Walburga's monastery and church.
 In the process, the workmen desecrated her tomb, and she appeared to them to reproach them for their negligence.
 The good Bishop reacted by ensuring a solemn and respectful translation of her relics to the Church of the Holy Cross (now known as St. Walburga's) in Eichstadt on September 21.

 But it is what happened twenty-three years later, in A.D.
 893, that helps keep St. Walburga in our consciousness.
 In that year, the successor to the Bishop who translated her relics opened her tomb to retrieve some of those relics for the Abbess of Abbess of Monheim.
 He found that her remains exuded an oil -- a healing substance known as the "Oil of Saints."
-This precious substance has been exuding from her remains yearly ever since between 12 October and 25 February, her Feast in the Benedictine Breviary, only stopping "during a period when Eichstadt was laid under interdict, and when blood was shed in the church by robbers who seriously wounded the bell-ringer."
+This precious substance has been exuding from her remains yearly ever since between 12 October and 25 February, the date of her death and the date of her Feast in the Benedictine Breviary, only stopping "during a period when Eichstadt was laid under interdict, and when blood was shed in the church by robbers who seriously wounded the bell-ringer."
 3 The Abbess got her relics, and some were also sent to Cologne, Antwerp, Furnes, and other places -- many of these translations giving rise to Feasts -- but it is her tomb in the church in Eichstadt that, to this day, exudes the fragrant, healing oil.
 A Benedictine nunnery (see picture below) immediately arose near the church that houses her tomb so that the Sisters could tend to her relics and help with the pilgrims who came for the healing oil.
 The Sisters have been there now for a thousand years.

 Walburga's abbey in Eichstätt